metabase/metabase/docs/enterprise-guide/authenticating-with-saml.md

 ### User attributes

-Metabase will automatically log in users authenticated with your SAML identity provider.
-In order to do so, the first assertion returned in the identity provider's SAML response _must_ contain attributes for each user's first name, last name, and email.
+Metabase will automatically log in people who've been authenticated by your SAML identity provider.
+In order to do so, the first assertion returned in the identity provider's SAML response _must_ contain attributes for each person's first name, last name, and email.

 Most IdPs already include these assertions by default, but some (such as [Okta](saml-okta.html)) must be configured to include them.

 Generally you'll need to paste these user attributes (first name, last name, and email) into fields labelled "Name", "Attributes" or "Parameters".

-**Important note**

-The email address attribute **must not be editable** by the end-users themselves.
-This attribute is used to log in an end-user into a corresponding Metabase account (creating it if needed).
+**End-users should not be able to edit the email address attribute**.
+Your IdP will pass the email address attribute to Metabase in order to log people into their Metabase accounts (or to create a Metabase account on the first login).
 If a person can change the email address attribute, they'll potentially be able to access Metabase accounts other than their own.

 ### Settings for signing SSO requests (optional)